-Last updated on November 7th, 2024 at 06:15 am
+Last updated on May 7th, 2026 at 03:54 pm

 The Spanish Broom Plant (Spartium junceum) is a great semi-evergreen flowering shrub.
 It can grow up to 8-10 ft. tall and about 5-7 ft. wide.
 Its native home is the southern Mediterranean region of Europe.
-A fragrant flowering plant and to me it smells like honey mixed with vanilla,
+A fragrant flowering plant, and to me it smells like honey mixed with vanilla,

 Where to place this plant?

-The plant tolerates poor sandy soils perfect for the desert southwest.
+The plant tolerates poor sandy soils, perfect for the desert southwest.
 A drought-tolerant plant that can be used in a rock garden landscape with smaller perennial or annual plants in the foreground.
-Place it in the full blazing hot sun and it will thrive there.
-It is. important not to place it in the shade as it will not bloom.
+Place it in the full blazing hot sun, and it will thrive there.
+It is important not to place it in the shade, as it will not bloom.
 Plant it in the hottest part of your yard.

-USDA Hardiness Zone: 7 – 10 Check your plant zone here.
+USDA Hardiness Zone: 7 – 10.
+Check your plant zone here.

-The Spanish Broom Plant in front of a Southwestern style home
+The Spanish Broom Plant in front of a Southwestern-style home

 The Spanish Broom Plant

-During the spring season, it will bloom fragrant yellow flowers.
+During the spring season, it will bloom with fragrant yellow flowers.
 It will produce seed pods in early summer.

 The Spanish Broom Plant will do well in Xeriscape landscaping yards or landscapes that need low-water, maintenance-free shrubs.
 The bright yellow blooms will last about 3-4 weeks in early summer.
 After that, it is a green plant.
 Many landscapers will trim back this plant after it is done blooming.

 A Spanish broom is tightly trimmed at the bottom.
-Intense fragrant flowers at top of the plant.
+Intense fragrant flowers at the top of the plant.

 Problems with the Spanish Broom